Typhoeus-Wang/typhoeus-wang.github.io/ml/_posts/2024-08-11-Gaussian-Mixture-Models.md

 #### Weights ($$ \pi_i $$)

 The mixing coefficients representing the weight of each Gaussian component in the mixture.

 $$
 \pi_i = \frac{\sum_{j=1}^N \gamma_{ij}}{N}
 $$

+## Fitting a GMM

+### Initialization

+### Expectation-Maximization (EM) Algorithm
+We use Expectation-Maximization (EM) algorithm to itera

+#### Expectation Step (E-Step)
+Calculate the probability that each data point belongs to each Gaussian component.
+We use the current estimates of the means, covariance, and weights.

+#### Maximization Step (M-Step)
+Update the parameters of the Gaussian components (means, covariances, and weights) to maximize the likelihood of the data given the current probabilities.

+#### Covergence:
+The algorithm iterates betwee nthe E-Step and M-Step until convergence, which is typically when chagnes in the log-likelihood or parameters are below a certain threshold.